When To See Your Pelvic Floor PT Postpartum

 Postpartum pelvic floor physical therapy plays a massive role in preventing women's health issues such as prolapse, incontinence, hernias, back pain, and hip pain that can really disrupt a woman's quality of life, and require major surgery to repair if allowed to progress too far.

-I cannot stress enough the importance of seeing a pelvic floor physical therapist postpartum no matter what, starting no later than 6-weeks.
+I cannot stress enough the importance of seeing a pelvic floor physical therapist postpartum no matter what, after every birth, starting no later than 6-weeks.